Jörgs Windows 3.x Page

 Of course, it has its

-bugs (as of 2018, this link is dead?).
+bugs (link is dead).
 Decide yourself if the more recent version are worth the price -

 and be sure to read the manufacturer's license agreement and disclaimer(s) first.